viratpanot/viratpanot.github.io/index.md

 - Excellent communication skills with ability to liaise at all levels
 - Proactive, Goal-oriented, and accountable
 - Capable of multi-tasking
-- eam player and self-motivated
+- Team player and self-motivated
 - Strong analytical thinking
 - Detail oriented
 - Time management.
 - Multi discipline experience
+- Ready to learn new skills
+- Believe in "Knowledge is Power"

 ### COMPUTER PROFICIENCY :